The History of the Sketches

 The aim of the research project was to see if we could discover more about the history of the sketches and the final commissions.
 Our first enquiry was to track down how many of the commissions still existed.
 The majority of the sketches have details of the commission, as well as the return address for William Glasby, written on the back.

-A second line of enquiry was to fill in the background detail of the windows: who commissioned or paid for them.
+A second line of enquiry was to fill in the background detail of the Windows: who commissioned or paid for them.
 By engaging in this research project we hope to shed more light on the history of commissions for stained glass windows and to build upon the initial research of Green et al (2008).

-This was achieved by tracking down the churches or memorials on the internet and sending emails, or Facebook Messages.
-We are very grateful to all the people working in the churches for their replies and help, espcially during the difficult time of the COVID-19 pandemic.
+We are very grateful to all the people working in the churches for their replies and help, especially during the difficult time of the COVID-19 pandemic.

 Notes